Public Rights of Way

 Between 103d and 105a Shore Road, Greenisland

-Council would ask local residents with the recollection of any of these alleged public rights of way being open and used to please access the Public Rights of Way webpage where the appropriate evidence forms can be found and downloaded.
+Council would ask local residents with the recollection of any of these alleged public rights of way being open and used to use the Public Rights of Way evidence forms available below.

 Paper copies can be provided on request.